 Primitive Reflex Development and Integration

 Primitive reflexes are automatic, involuntary movements that are present in infants and typically integrate or disappear within the first year of life as higher-level brain functions develop.
 Delayed integration of primitive reflexes may indicate underlying neurological immaturity or dysfunction.
-Here are some key primitive reflexes and potential deficits caused by delayed integration.

 Moro Reflex (Startle Reflex):